-Your 6-month-old is halfway through her first year and is quickly making the transition from newborn to older baby.
+Your 6-month-old is halfway through their first year and is quickly making the transition from newborn to older baby.
 By 6 months old, babies are becoming more and more interested in the world around them and are eager to interact with it.
-As your baby begins to get more adept at sitting and making her way through physical, emotional and cognitive milestones at a rapid pace, toys and interactive play will have a major impact on her development.
+As your baby begins to get more adept at sitting and making their way through physical, emotional and cognitive milestones at a rapid pace, toys and interactive play will have a major impact on their development.

 “Play is important to babies because it is through play that they learn about the world around them,” says Kathleen Alfano, child development and play specialist.
 “For babies, play is observing, exploring, experimenting and discovering.
 While playing, babies develop and practice intellectual, social and physical skills.”

-Kayla O’Neill, a developmental therapist who specializes in baby and toddler development, agrees that free play is an important component in your baby’s development and says that play encourages growth in an organic and fun way.
+Kayla O’Neill, a developmental therapist who specializes in baby and toddler development, agrees that free play is an important component in your baby’s development and notes that it encourages growth in an organic and fun way.

 “Play is the most natural way for babies to learn,” says O’Neill.
 “When engaged in play, babies participate in repeated practice of skills without even realizing they are doing it.
 Play will naturally motivate your baby to keep practicing and master skills, all while having fun.”

 There are more and more toy options available to parents every day, and choosing the right toys for your 6-month-old baby can be overwhelming.
 To help narrow the field, we asked O’Neill for her top picks for toys that will help your baby develop important skills while playing.